Microsoft Salary Negotiation: How To Negotiate Your Microsoft Job Offer

 We suggest waiting to start the negotiation until you have an offer in hand.
 You don’t want to jeopardize your chances of receiving the job offer by negotiating too early with Microsoft, and you’ll have more leverage once the hiring team has selected you as the ideal candidate for the role.

 Based on our experience working with hundreds of clients on their salary negotiations, we’ve identified five key steps that will help you navigate your Microsoft salary negotiation.
-But if you’re looking for individualized advice, reach out to our team for a consultation on your salary negotiation with Microsoft.
+While these are the key steps to a Microsoft salary negotiation, we strongly recommend you work with a Microsoft Salary Negotiation Coach to ensure success in your Microsoft offer negotiation by getting all of our strategies.

 1) UNDERSTAND THE COMPONENTS OF YOUR MICROSOFT JOB OFFER.